 Previously, Vranca was the Vice President of Business & Legal Affairs for Bunim/Murray Productions, providing business and legal support to all departments of the company.
 Among many tasks, Vranca was the lead attorney and negotiator for Bunim/Murray’s digital department having negotiated and structured deals related to programming for the web, mobile devices and other online, streaming and connected device distribution platforms.
 Vranca advised the management team and its parent company, Banijay, on complex business and legal affairs matters and managed general corporate and litigation matters.
 Vranca also handled business development/strategy, production legal, and risk assessment for Bunim/Murray and its various shows as well as structure and negotiate overall/pod, international distribution, format, co-production, production services and network licensing deals.

-Prior to Bunim/Murray, Vranca served as the Senior Vice President of Business & Legal Affairs for All3Media America (which includes various production companies such as Maverick TV, Studio Lambert, Zoo Productions) where she supervised, drafted, and negotiated all aspects of deal making and business strategy in connection with the development, production, and distribution of documentary film, television, and digital media projects including international distribution, format, co-productions and licensing deals.
+Prior to Bunim/Murray, Vranca served as the Senior Vice President of Business & Legal Affairs for All3Media America (which includes various production companies such as Maverick TV, Studio Lambert, Zoo Productions) where she supervised, negotiated and drafted all deals related to the development, production, and distribution of documentary film, television, and digital media projects.

 Vranca has also practiced law at the prestigious talent law firm, Hansen, Jacobson, Teller, Hoberman, Newman, Warren, Richman, Rush & Kaller (“HJTHNWRRK”) in Beverly Hills where she represented top-tier talent (writers, directors, actors and producers) as well as major, medium and start-up production companies in connection with all business & legal affairs matters.
-She joined HJTHNWRRK following a career as a business affairs executive for Yari Film Group and before that Paradigm Talent Agency.
+She joined HJTHNWRRK following a career as a business affairs executive for Yari Film Group and Paradigm Talent Agency.

-Vranca is currently a lecture in law at USC Gould School of Law and is active in the entertainment industry as a member of the TV Academy, a Chair for the Association of Media and Entertainment Counsel (“AMEC”), a Co-Editor for UCLA Entertainment Symposium, a member of Women In Film, and a Planning Committee member for USC/BHBA Institute on Entertainment Law and Business.
-She is a frequent speaker on industry panels and universities and is also a member of PEFA (a professional organization for female attorneys in the entertainment industry).
+Vranca is currently a lecture in law at USC Gould School of Law and is active in the entertainment industry as a member of the TV Academy, an Advisory Board for the Association of Media and Entertainment Counsel, a co-editor for UCLA Entertainment Symposium, and a planning committee member for USC/BHBA Institute on Entertainment Law and Business.
+She is a frequent speaker on industry panels and universities.
 Vranca received the Association of Media and Entertainment Counsel “Rising Star” award in 2008, as well as a “Rising Star” distinction in 2012 from Super Lawyers Magazine.